felixge/felixge.de/content/posts/csv-boilerplate-for-go.md

 **tl;dr:** Here is [my boilerplate](https://github.com/felixge/dump/blob/master/csv-boilerplate/main.go) for reading and writing CSV files in Go.
 I hope you'll find it useful.

-Every once in a while, I have to deal with the task of reading and/or writing CSV files in Go.
-In theory it's an easy task.
+Every once in a while, I have to read and/or write CSV files in Go.
+In theory that's easy.
 One just has to include [encoding/csv](https://golang.org/pkg/encoding/csv/) from the standard library, and write a bit of boilerplate to map between a Go struct and the CSV records.

 However, the resulting code has often left me unsatisifed for a variety of reasons: